-Notes.- As already learned from studying the book of Daniel, a beast in prophecy represents some great earthly power or kingdom; a beast in prophecy represents some great earthly power or kingdom; a head, a governing power; horns, a number of kingdoms; crowned heads or crowned horns, political rulership; waters, "peoples, and multitudes, and nations, and tongues."
+Notes.- As already learned from studying the book of Daniel, a beast in prophecy represents some great earthly power or kingdom; a beast in prophecy represents some great earting power or kingdom, a head, a governing power; horns, a number of kingdoms; crowned heads or crowned horns, political rulership; waters, "peoples, and multitudes, and nations, and tongues."
 Rev. 17:15.
 "The beasts of Daniel and John are empires.
 The ten-horned beast is the Roman power. . .
+The head is the governing power of the is the Roman power. . . .
 The head is the governing power of the body.
 The heads of this beast represent successive governments."- "Romanism and the Reformation," by H. Grattan Guinness, pages 144, 145.